-(as at March 27, 2020, except as otherwise provided)
+(as at May 14, 2021, except as otherwise provided)

-This Information Circular is furnished in connection with the solicitation of proxies by the management of MTY Food Group Inc./Groupe d'Alimentation MTY Inc. ("MTY" or the "Corporation") for use at the annual general meeting (the "Meeting") of the holders of the common shares in the capital of the Corporation (the "Common Shares") to be held on May 1, 2020, at the time and place and for the purposes set forth in the accompanying notice of the Meeting.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of MTY Food Group Inc./Groupe d'Alimentation MTY Inc. ("MTY" or the "Corporation") for use at the annual general meeting (the "Meeting") of the holders of the common shares in the capital of the Corporation (the "Common Shares") to be held on July 15, 2021, at the time and place and for the purposes set forth in the accompanying notice of the Meeting.

-Registered Shareholders and duly appointed proxyholders can attend the Meeting in person at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5, or online at https://web.lumiagm.com/173496165.
+Registered Shareholders and duly appointed proxyholders can attend the Meeting in person at 8210 route Transcanadienne, Saint-Laurent, Québec, H4S 1M5, by filling out by 1:00 p.m.
+(Eastern time) on July 13, 2021 the online registration form available at https://bit.ly/3xMiJ7f.